 The Signature Mark is singular, strong and easily identifiable.
 Consistent usage helps make the Signature Mark a readily recognizable, compelling symbol that audiences can identify Boise State with.
 The “B” symbol should not be used without the Wordmark without express approval from firstname.lastname@example.org.

-Using the correct logo is very important when created well-branded materials.
+Using the correct logo is very important when creating well-branded materials.
 Boise State’s primary logo is the University Signature Mark, which is the Boise State B symbol with the words “Boise State University” beneath.

 The University Signature Mark